 Like the songs says: “When the sun goes down, everything gets hotter”!
 Mellow to maniacal, Key West has it to your liking, and there’s music everywhere.
 Take yours in a quiet piano bar, dance the night away to techno, or do the “Duval Crawl”, lured from one venue to the next along one of America’s most famous promenades.

 The party isn’t over until you’ve partaken of a long-standing tradition in Key West: a drag show.
 Catch the high-camp, kitschy-karaoke version at the 801 Saloon or a Vegas – worthy female impersonator in a cabaret setting at La Te Da.

 And what historic town would be worth its salt without a ghost tour or two?

 There is almost always something special going on in Key West – too many to list here.
 For a month-by-month guide to planning your visit, check out the More Special Events page of our Web site.

 Did you know that Key West is second only to Las Vegas as a wedding destination?
-What could be more romantic than an intimate ceremony on the beach?
-Have a look at our elopement, honeymoon, and anniversary / commitment ceremony packages on the Weddings page.
+What could be more romantic than an intimate ceremony on the beach or in the sequestered privacy of the Tropical Inn’s own garden?
+Have a look at our Weddings page.

 … or do nothing at all …